gcallah/hambone/chaps/chap5.md

 ## 2.

-Tuesday night, jittery with the anticipation of his confrontation in Denmark the following day, to get to sleep Hampton took a couple of Unisom, along with a couple of shots of Hiram's whiskey.
+Tuesday night, jittery with the anticipation of his confrontation in Denmark the following day, to get to sleep Hampton took a couple of Unisom tablets, along with a couple of shots of Hiram's whiskey.
 As was often the case, sleeping under that sort of influence made his dreams especially vivid and strange.